GizarIR/SendEmails/README.md

+# SendEmails
-# SendEmails is app for mailing email by template.
-Example use send_mail
+Application demonstrates service for mailing email by template.